Branx25/GalaxyOS-Source-Code/Source Code/README.txt

 - Auto-py-to-exe

-after you downloaded that run the compiler bat script in the dist folder create a folder with the name "desktop"
+after you downloaded that run the compiler bat script in the dist and source code folder, create a folder with the name "desktop"

 (You're free to modify the code, but don't use it for commercial use)